XavierJordaMurria/PuzzleChallenge/README.md

 <br/>

 ## Conclusions
-For the normal use case where the message will be rather small and the magazine could be randomly large all algorithm have similar performance, hightlighting the **VerifyByWordsBasic** that may perform slightly faster, since it does not have the overhead off removing the duplicates neither it sorts the arrays.
+For the normal use case, where the message would be rather small and the magazine could be randomly large, all algorithms have similar performance, hightlighting that the **VerifyByWordsBasic** may perform slightly faster, since it does not have the overhead of removing the duplicate words neither it sorts the arrays.
-But for large messages (in the tests as large as the magazine), it changes quite a bit, and the algorithms that include improvements such as removing duplicated words and sorting the arrays (**VerifyByWordsCleanUp**, **VerifyByWordsCleanUpNoSort** ) perform much better than the others two.
+But for large messages (in the tests as large as the magazine), it changes quite a bit, and the algorithms that include improvements such as removing duplicated words and sorting the arrays (**VerifyByWordsCleanUp**, **VerifyByWordsCleanUpNoSort** ) perform much better than the other two.